 Techniques used to redraw electoral boundaries to favor one political party over another.
 “Packing” clustered voters within a geographic area to ensure a biased result.
 “Cracking” distributed voters across geographic areas to dilute their voting strength.

-A vote by which the people of an entire country or district express an opinion for or against a proposal especially on a choice of government or ruler.
+A vote by which the people of an entire country or district express an opinion for or against a proposal especially on a choice of government or ruler following the call for a referendum.

 Political Action Committee (PAC)